alexis-l8/learn-git-basics/cheatsheet.md

 		git add <file name>

 #### commit changes to master and include message #### if you don't write a message, press escape, type :wq then enter
-		git commit -m 'add new message here although -m and message are nor necessary'
+		git commit -m 'add new message here although -m and message are nor necessary''